USA

 Power management

-The ability to manually change the power of the light flux emitted by the flash (with a constant pulse duration, see above).
-This feature is present in most modern models; it allows you to set the optimal parameters for shooting, so as not to “overexpose” the frame.
+The ability to manually change the power of the light flux emitted by the flash (with the pulse duration unchanged, see above).
+This feature is present in most modern models; it allows you to set the optimal parameters for shooting, so as not to "overexpose" the frame.

-The characteristics of models with power management usually indicate the levels to which it can be set.
-Traditionally, each next (in descending order) level corresponds to half the power than the previous one, and they are indicated by fractional numbers: 1/1 (full power), 1/2, 1/4, 1/8, etc. The features of flash power control depending on the shooting parameters are described in detail in special sources, however, anyway, the more setting levels, the more options you have for setting the optimal parameters.
-This is especially true for shooting at short distances, where the risk of excessive “flare” increases.
+The characteristics of models with power control usually indicate the levels to which it can be set.
+Traditionally, each subsequent (in descending order) level corresponds to half the power of the previous one, and they are designated by fractional numbers: 1/1 (full power), 1/2, 1/4, 1/8, etc. The features of flash power control depending on the shooting parameters are described in detail in special sources, but in any case, the more settings levels, the more opportunities you have to set the optimal parameters.
+This is especially true for shooting at short distances, where the risk of excessive "exposure" increases.

 Illumination angle